Bui Vien Walking Street: Perfect Place for Saigon Night Life

 Bui Vien Walking Street in Saigon (Ho Chi Minh City) is known as the "Western Street" (Vietnamese: Phố Tây or Phố Tây Ba Lô - Backpacker's Streets) because of its Western culture-oriented features.
 This Night Walking Street is always crowded (like Nguyen Hue Walking Street) with young locals and backpackers who come here to have fun, try local cuisines, and explore new places during their trip to Saigon.
 This is also a perfect place for Nightlife Activities in Ho Chi Minh City of Vietnam.

-Bui Vien Night Walking Street is located on three main streets: Bui Vien, De Tham, and Pham Ngu Lao, which is known as the "Backpacker District" by locals, which refers to the large number of backpackers who visit this area of Saigon / Ho Chi Minh City.
-The western backpackers often compare Bui Vien Street to Khao San Walking Street (Bangkok's tourist street) and sometimes call it Khao San Saigon.
-It is not an exaggeration to say that this walking street has long been a hot spot for tourists from Asia, Europe, Africa, and so on.
-The factors mentioned above make a tourist area – Bui Vien Street.
+Bui Vien Night Walking Street is located on three main streets of Bui Vien, De Tham, and Pham Ngu Lao, which is known as the "Backpacker District" by locals, which refers to the large number of western backpackers who visit this area of Ho Chi Minh City.
+If Hanoi has Ta Hien Street, then Saigon has Bui Vien.
+The western backpackers often compare the Bui Vien Street to the Khao San Walking Street in Thailand (Bangkok's tourist street) and sometimes call it Khao San in Saigon.
+It is not an exaggeration to say that this walking street has long been a hot spot for many tourists from Asia, Europe, Africa, and so on.

 1. Where is Bui Vien Walking Street in Saigon Located?

-Bui Vien walking street is about 1,400 meters long and is in the heart of District 1.
-It is a backpacker district with many restaurants, coffee shops, hotels, pubs, and bars.
+Bui Vien Walking Street, located in the heart of District 1 of Ho Chi Minh City, is stretching about 1.4 km long.
+This area is well-known as the backpacker district with many local and western food restaurants, coffee shops, hotels, pubs, and bars.
 Besides, the area is now equipped with public Wi-Fi, restrooms, and information desks to serve visitors better.

 This walking street comprises 5 streets and you can get here by any means of transportation, including public buses and private vehicles.
 Besides, the walking street is only a 10-15-minute walk away from Ben Thanh Market.
 Locals call this Red Light Street as it is very colorful at night time.

-No vehicles are permitted on Bui Vien Walking Street between 7 pm and 2 am on the weekends.
+No vehicles are permitted on Bui Vien Walking Street from 7 pm to 2 am following day on the weekends.
 Therefore, various amusement activities can be set up on the streets such as playing Vietnamese folk games, exploring the bustling and lively Saigonese nightlife, indulging in foods and beverages, and treating yourself to a massage service.

 2. History of Bui Vien Night Walking Street in Saigon:

-It was hard to imagine Bui Vien street Vietnam as such a busy and bustling area as we see today, even for its residents.
-Before 1975, journalists and artists referred to this area as the International Intersection, referring to the five streets surrounding the Nguyen Van Hao cinema (now called Ho Chi Minh City Drama Theater).
-The name was popular among journalists and writers because the area used to be densely packed with printing shops and newsrooms.
+It was hard to imagine Bui Vien Walking street off Vietnam as such a busy and bustling area as we see today, even for its local residents.
+Before 1975, journalists and artists referred to this spot as the International Intersection, referring to the five streets surrounding the Nguyen Van Hao cinema ( it is now called Ho Chi Minh City Drama Theater).
+The name was popular among many journalists and writers because the area used to be densely packed with printing shops and newsrooms.

-After 1975, the quarter became a tourist attraction, especially for backpackers, explaining its alternate name: the Western Street.
-At the time, most visitors to Bui Vien Street Ho Chi Minh came from the United States, the United Kingdom, and France.
-In 2009, the area became more crowded, attracting an increasing number of traders who came to do business.
+After 1975, the quarter became a popular tourist attraction, especially for backpackers, explaining its alternate name, the Western Street.
+At the time, most visitors to Bui Vien Street in Ho Chi Minh came from the United States, the United Kingdom, and France.
+In 2009, the area became more and more crowded, attracting an increasing number of Vietnamese and foreign traders who came to do business.

-On 15th July 2017, the street opened to pedestrians.
-On 20th August 2017, Bui Vien Street was officially designated as a walking street in Saigon.
-It is the second walking street in Ho Chi Minh City, following Nguyen Hue street.
-It is one of the most crowded streets in Ho Chi Minh City.
+On 15th July 2017, the street was first opened to the pedestrians only.
+On 20th August 2017, Bui Vien Walking Street was officially designated as a walking street in Ho Chi Minh City.
+It is the second walking street in the City, following Nguyen Hue Flower Walking Street.
+It is today become one of the most crowded streets in Ho Chi Minh City.

 3. What Activities to Do & Things to See in Bui Vien Street?

-Despite being shorter and narrower than Nguyen Hue Flower Walking Street, Bui Vien Street attracts many visitors and locals, especially young boys and girls to come for photography.
+Despite being narrower and shorter than Nguyen Hue Flower Walking Street, Bui Vien still attracts many foreign visitors and local people, especially young boys and girls to come for drinks, relaxation and photography.
 And here are some of the best activities to do in Bui Vien:

 3.1.
 Take a Walking in Bui Vien walking street: